seru1us/vault-dev-demo/README.md

 # vault-dev-demo

-This repo is for other people to get a jumpstart into playing around in [Hashicorp Vault](https://www.vaultproject.io/).
+This repo is for other people at work to get a jumpstart into playing around in [Hashicorp Vault](https://www.vaultproject.io/).

 This demo was made in a ubuntu environment, but should work in most other nix distros.